 All courses are designated by four-digit numbers following a two or three-letter abbreviation of the subject field.
 The first digit indicates the level of the course.

+All courses with a first digit of "0" are remedial and may not be counted toward a degree.
 All courses with a first digit of 1 or 2 are lower-division (freshman or sophomore) courses, and all courses with a first digit of 3 or 4 are upper-division (junior or senior) courses.
 All course numbers starting with 5 or higher are graduate courses.